 Hansel grabbed his rifle, blessed it with Holy Water and fired at the witch.
 The bullet knocked the witch off her broom and she thundered to the ground.
 When Hansel approached the dead witch, the sight of her hideousness cursed him until his death.

-In the 16th century, the Lord of the castle accused nine local women of practicing witchcraft.
-He had them tortured until they confessed to stealing babies and riding their brooms to Schlern where they feasted on the flesh of newborns with the devil.
+In the 16th century, the Lord of the castle accused nine women of practicing witchcraft.
+He had them tortured until they confessed.
+Their crime?
+Stealing babies and riding upon brooms to Schlern where they feasted on the flesh of newborns with the Devil.
 After their trial, the Lord had them burnt at the stake.

 Today, the castle is a feast for the eyes.
 A remarkable example of late Gothic architecture.
 Tourists can enjoy guided visits during the summer and over the Christmas holidays.

 ⇒ YOU MIGHT ALSO LIKE: The Can’t-Miss Castles of South Tyrol

 Getting to Alpe di Siusi is easy…especially if you have a broom.
 However, those opting for less ghoulish means of travel can take a cable car in the villages of Ortisei, Seis or Castelrotto.
 Our guide to hiking Alpe di Siusi provides step-by-step directions to reach the plateau.

 If you want to experience South Tyrol’s witch folklore firsthand, we recommend departing from Castelrotto (also known as “Kastelruth” in German).
 From intricate witch wood carvings to themed shops and restaurants as well as the occasional stray black cat, witches abound from its centuries-old cobblestones.